mach-kernel/launchk/README.md

 ### xpc-sys crate

 There is some "convenience glue" for dealing with XPC objects.
 Eventually, this will be broken out into its own crate.
-Most of the tests (for now) are written around not breaking data going across the FFI barrier.
+Some tests exist for not breaking data to/from FFI.

 ##### Object lifecycle